 In between all of these important parts of our day, we also answer questions from the staff, write up detailed and thorough medical records, help people with end-of-life decisions for their pets, evaluate requests for prescription refills, and much more.
 We sometimes have a veterinary student spending time with us as part of the fourth year clinical training, and we love teaching these upcoming veterinarians.
 We also enjoy teaching (and learning from) our staff, and often give presentations during their staff training sessions.
 We all take time away from our clinical duties to attend continuing education meetings in person, as well as webinars, state and local meetings.
 Sometimes we are fortunate enough to have specialists come to our hospital, which gives us the chance to learn new ideas and techniques and to meet our colleagues from all over the country.
 We often volunteer our time to help local animal welfare organizations and the AB-Tech veterinary technician program.

 A frequent question we receive is, “How long do you have to go to school to be a vet?”
 The answer is that we attended 4 years of undergraduate school college prior to acceptance into the 4-year veterinary medical program.
 Veterinary school is very competitive to get into, and it doesn’t get any easier once you’re there!
 Veterinarians are taught about anatomy, physiology, pharmacology, infectious diseases, blood test analysis, pathology, internal medicine, surgery, bacteriology, virology, genetics, biochemistry and more.
 We are taught these things about multiple species.
 The final year of veterinary school is spent in the university hospital and in private veterinary practices doing clinical training.
-Several of our doctors have gone on to complete a 1-year internship for more in-depth training, and Dr. Golden went through a 3-year residency program to specialize in internal medicine.
+Several of our doctors have gone on to complete a 1-year internship for more in-depth training.
+All of our doctors spend many hours every year attending continuing education at the most well-known conferences around the United States.

 The veterinarians at the Animal Hospital of North Asheville have dedicated our lives to providing excellent care to our animal patients and the people who love them.
 We work hard, and some days are unbelievably happy and some are just as sad.
 We are so lucky to have this challenging, inspiring, and rewarding job to come to every day!